yanboc/yanboc/README.md

 > Chen (陈) is my family name.

 A Ph.D. student at Wuhan University supervised by Prof. [Weiwei Liu](https://sites.google.com/site/weiweiliuhomepage/), majoring in machine learning theory.
-Prior to that, I obtained a Bachelor of Science degree from Wuhan University in 2020, majoring in Mathematics and Applied Mathematics.
+Prior to that, I obtained a Bachelor of Science degree from Wuhan University in 2020, majoring in mathematics.

 ## 🌟 Research & Projects